 Access to the site is by 2WD from Vanderhoof.
 From the District office: Highway 16 west approximately 45km to the turnoff to the Nautley Reserve.
 Straight through over the bridge and approximately 5km to the Sutherland FSR turnoff to the left.
-The site is at 43.5km.
-Total distance from Vanderhoof is approximately 93.5km.
-The UTM of the site is 10U 375282 6023158.
+Turn left at 43km, the site is at 1.7km.
+Total distance from Vanderhoof is approximately 95km.
+The UTM of the site is 10U 374634 6022887.